yao12310/avalon/README.md

 Normalized by role (i.e. divided by occcurrences for each role):

+*Columns will not necessarily sum to 1 due to players with < 5 games not being included.*

 | Player   |   Merlin |   Percival |   Assassin |   Morgana |   Mordred |   Oberon |   Minion #1 |   Loyal Servant |   Sample Size |
 |----------|----------|------------|------------|-----------|-----------|----------|-------------|-----------------|---------------|
 | Abishek  |    0.085 |      0.128 |      0.089 |     0.114 |     0.108 |    0.273 |           0 |           0.094 |            40 |